fastchat/server/README.md

   }
 ]

+Returns:
-returns an array of all the groups you're in (and their settings?)
+An array of all the groups you're in.

 ## Create Group
 POST /group